Turning Up the Heat for Adaptive Learning

 - The power of 'heat experiences' and how to capitalise on them.

-Natalie is a principal at Performance Frontiers with over 20 years’ experience helping leaders and organisations co-create thriving cultures and propel purpose-driven growth.
+Natalie is the Head of Client Delivery at Inkling, with over 20 years’ experience helping leaders and organisations co-create thriving cultures and propel purpose-driven growth.

 In her work as an executive coach, facilitator and advisor, Natalie partners closely with senior executive teams to navigate complexity, solve for adaptive challenges and execute sustainable strategic outcomes that deliver value for communities and whole systems.
 She is a frequent speaker on strategies for well-being and performance, systems change and value creation, and is an award-winning learning designer.
 Her work is backed by over a decade of study in applied positive psychology, adult education, design and futures thinking, and an extensive career leading APAC teams in human, business and organisational development.